tryretool/retool_devops_workshop/module-1.md

 ​

-2. Drag a **Table** component inside the second tab of the tabbed container, and set the properties in the right panel inspector to -
+2. Drag a **Table** component inside the third tab of the tabbed container, and set the properties in the right panel inspector to -
     | Property                        | Value                                   |
     | ------------------------------- | --------------------------------------- |
     | Rename it to                    | `timePeriodTable`                       |